Nefsen402/destam-dom/README.md

 # destam-dom

-This is a dom manipulation library built on destam.
-This library does not use a virtual dom and its purpose is to provide a binding from mutation events that happen through the destam state manager to then manipulate the dom.
-This library is designed to be as simple as possible.
-It does not provide any filtering of events to account for browser differences or any magic regarding node attributes.
-This is designed to be a base for other libraries to build on top of to provide those creature comforts.
+This is a dom manipulation library built on [destam](https://github.com/equator-studios/destam) (delta state manager).
+This library's purpose is to provide a bindings to interpret destam deltas as mutations on the dom.

 See the [documentation](doc.md)